starchturrets/windows-shenanigans/guide.md

 - Manufacturer bloatware, such as preinstalled third party ~~malware~~ antiviruses
 - Start Menu shortcuts which are pinned by default
-- Preinstalled third party apps such as Spotify
 - Microsoft apps that you don't like

 Manufacturer bloatware usually isn't too much of a problem if you're doing a clean install, though OEMs can and have abused WPBT as well as driver updates to get around this.